TheMarlboroMan/js-tile-mapper/README.md

 - Import level from file (instead of copy / paste)
 - Reorder tables (set as previous, set as next).
 - Nor opacity nor tilesets are chosen on importing a map.
+- Changing table does not update the set selector.

 # Credits: